chef/automate/components/docs-chef-io/content/automate/restore.md

 chef-automate backup restore </path/to/backups/>BACKUP_ID
 ```

-To restore on an existing Chef Automate host, run:
+To restore on an existing Chef Automate host by overwriting the existing installation with the backup, run:

 ```shell
 chef-automate backup restore </path/to/backups/>BACKUP_ID --skip-preflight